publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch47/schII/m__us_usc_t12_s4745.md

         (1) __Actions prohibited__

-        Except as provided in subsection (h) of this section and paragraph (2) of this subsection, the participating State may not—
+        Except as provided in subsection (h) and paragraph (2) of this subsection, the participating State may not—

             (A) impose any restrictions or requirements, relating to the interest rate, fees, collateral, or other business terms and conditions of the loan; or